timo-cmd/Bisquit/README.md

 ### Ports and implementations

 A way to get involved is by sharing your own implementation of Bisquit.
 Ports to other languages are particularly useful since not every reader likes Julia.
-Feel free to add your Julia port or implementation to the wiki
+Feel free to add your Bisquit port or implementation to the wiki